nmeri17/suphle-docs/src/index.md

 - title: Building an architectural masterpiece?
   details: Modular-monoliths?
 Slim controllers?
 Conditional factories?
 If those terms appeal to you, their enabling structures are enforced in Suphle
 - title: Intuitive DX
-  details: Class names are preferred over aliases in all cases (labelling, payloads/DTOs, routing); for discoverability, lazy-loading, binding them, etc. Strongly typed config classes.
-There are no includes, no runtime folder scanning, no instantiation is done prematurely (during booting or whenever)
+  details: Class names are preferred over aliases in all cases (labelling, payloads/DTOs, routing); for discoverability, lazy-loading, binding them, etc. Strongly-typed config classes.
+There are no includes, no runtime folder scanning, no instantiation is done prematurely (during booting or whenever), no statics, magics or globals
 - title: Infinite flexibility
   details: No hard-coded folder names.
 Dislike the default ORM?
 Swap it out in a heartbeat!
 Same goes for templating engine.
 Bring whatever components you're used to along.
 Even bring existing projects written in other PHP frameworks.
 Suphle will not object
 footer: Made with 💉 and 😰 by Nmeri Alphonsus